Codecademy/docs/content/css/concepts/grids/terms/grid-template/grid-template.md

 ---
-Title: 'grid-template'
+Title: "grid-template"
-Description: 'A shorthand for the grid-template-row, column and areas properties.
-The grid-template syntax allows for a condensed specification of a grid structure and the location of elements.'
+Description: "A shorthand for the grid-template-row, column and areas properties.
+The grid-template syntax allows for a condensed specification of a grid structure and the location of elements."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Grids'
+  - "Grids"
-  - 'Layout'
+  - "Layout"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 A shorthand for the grid-template-row, column and areas properties.
 The grid-template syntax allows for a condensed specification of a grid structure and the location of elements.